Deer Lake Artist Residencies

 Can I invite my partner/spouse?

-Guests are not permitted inside the houses unless otherwise coordinated with the staff liaison.
+Guests are not permitted inside the houses unless otherwise coordinated with the program liaison.
 The program’s insurance covers the artist and approved collaborators only.
 You are welcome to meet your guests outside in the park and at the Shadbolt Centre for the Arts.

 Do I have to spend the nights in the house all the time during my residency?